nits2010/DataStructureAlgo/DSA_Pattern/Pattern 04_Merge Intervals.md

  > Given a list of non-overlapping intervals sorted by their `startTime`, <b>insert a given interval at the correct position</b> and merge all necessary intervals to produce a list that has only mutually exclusive intervals.

 If the given list was not sorted, we could have simply appended the new interval to it and used the `merge()` function from <b>Merge Intervals</b>.
-But since the given list is sorted, we should try to come up with a solution better than `O(N * logN)`
+But since the given list is sorted, we should try to come up with a solutionMimicPQ better than `O(N * logN)`

 When inserting a new interval in a sorted list, we need to first find the correct index where the new interval can be placed.
 In other words, we need to skip all the intervals which end before the start of the new interval.
 So we can iterate through the given sorted listed of intervals and skip all the intervals with the following condition:
 `intervals[i].end < newInterval.start`